dsunshi/dsunshi.github.io/_posts/2025-08-11-Haskell-L-System.md

 This article is based on Daniel Shiffman's coding challenge on YouTube: [Coding Challenge #16: L-System Fractal Trees](https://www.youtube.com/watch?v=E1B4UoSQMFw).

-# Simple L-Systems in Haskell
+## Simple L-Systems in Haskell

+The following Haskell implementation is based on Daniel Shiffman's original L-System:

+Axiom: "A"

+Rules:
+ - A -> AB
+ - B -> A

 ```haskell
 module Main where